alanmitchell/bmon/docs/source/api-data-access.rst

 Request Parameters
 ~~~~~~~~~~~~~~~~~~

-Below are options request query parameters that can be used to filter or
+Below are optional request query parameters that can be used to filter or
 transform the returned sensor readings.

-``timezone``, optional, string, a timezone name
+``timezone``, optional, a timezone name string
     If specified, the timestamps of the sensor readings returned are
     expressed in this timezone.
 Also, time filter query parameters,
     discussed below, are interpreted to be in this timezone.
 The timezone
     name must be one of the ones found in `this timezone database
     list <https://en.wikipedia.org/wiki/List_of_tz_database_time_zones>`_.
     If this parameter is not provided, the timezone of the first building
-    associated with this sensor is used; if that timezone is not available
+    associated with this sensor is used in the method response; if that
-    or invalid, the UTC timezone is used in the response.
+    timezone is not available or invalid, the UTC timezone is used in
+    the response.

 ``start_ts``, optional, a Date/Time string, such as ``2017-02-14 13:44``
     Sensor readings on or after this date/time will be returned.
 If no